Uniqueness of surface diagrams of smooth 4-manifolds: Moves and model deformations

-\begin{subsection}{Multislide}Independently found by Denis Auroux and Rob Kirby, this move comes from a deformation in which the critical locus becomes momentarily disconnected.
-To perform the most complicated of the three moves, one first finds a nonconsecutive pair of vanishing cycles that intersect transversely at a unique point in $\Sigma$, say $\gamma_1$ and $\gamma_n$.
-One also chooses one of the subsets $\{\gamma_2,\ldots,\gamma_{n-1}\}$ or $\{\gamma_{n+1},\ldots,\gamma_k\}$ on which to perform the move: choose the first subset for expediency.
-A sufficiently small tubular neighborhood of the chosen pair $\gamma_1,\gamma_n\subset\Sigma$ is a punctured torus, and one may replace that torus momentarily with a disk that has marked points on its boundary according to the places where $\gamma_1,\ldots,\gamma_k$ may have entered and exited the torus, resulting in a surface $\Sigma'$ whose genus is one less than that of $\Sigma$, decorated with the resulting collection of curves $\gamma_1',\ldots,\gamma_k'$ (there will be one pair of marked points for each intersection between $\gamma_1,\ldots,\gamma_k$ and the chosen pair).
-One may then perform a one-parameter family of diffeomorphisms of $(\Sigma',\gamma_2',\ldots,\gamma_{n-1}')$ in which the disk travels along an arbitrary circle, returning to where it started and dragging the chosen subset $\gamma_2',\ldots,\gamma_{n-1}'$ along with it (but leaving all the other vanishing cycles $\gamma_n,\ldots,\gamma_1$ unchanged).
-A choice of framing also allows those elements of $\{\gamma_2',\ldots,\gamma_{n-1}'\}$ with marked points to be affected by a power of a positive or negative Dehn twist along the boundary of the disk.
-After performing this modification of the chosen subset, one reattaches the punctured torus according to the marked points.
-To explain the terminology, it is as if a handleslide has been performed in which a collection of vanishing cycles slides over the chosen pair.
-This is not to say the multislide is a sequence of handleslides: due to the nature of its deformation in which the cusps can trace out noncontractible circles in $M$, the multislide can change the free homotopy class of the underlying fibration's critical circle, something the previous two moves cannot achieve.
+Independently found by Denis Auroux and Rob Kirby, then carefully explained with proof in \cite{BH}, this move comes from a deformation in which the critical locus becomes momentarily disconnected.
+To perform the multislide, one first finds a non-consecutive pair of vanishing cycles that intersect transversely at a unique point in $\Sigma$, say $\gamma_1$ and $\gamma_n$ (the two bold curves in Figure \ref{msfig1}).
+One also chooses one of the subsets $\{\gamma_2,\ldots,\gamma_{n-1}\}$ or $\{\gamma_{n+1},\ldots,\gamma_k\}$ on which to perform the move, calling it the nonstationary set (two of which appear as the other two curves in Figure \ref{msfig1}).
+A small tubular neighborhood of the chosen pair $\gamma_1,\gamma_n\subset\Sigma_g$ is a punctured torus $T$.
+The multislide proceeds as a one-parameter family of diffeomorphisms of $(\Sigma_{g-1},\gamma_2,\ldots,\gamma_{n-1})$ in which $T$ travels along an arbitrary circle $\alpha$ based at a point $p\in\partial T$, returning to where it started and dragging the nonstationary set along with it (but leaving all the other vanishing cycles $\gamma_n,\ldots,\gamma_1$ unchanged).
+In other words, if one were to replace $T$ with the point $p$ as in Figure \ref{msfig2}, the modification of the nonstationary set would be to apply the point-pushing map of the Birman exact sequence of mapping class groups along the circle $\alpha$ (pushing along the dotted circle in Figure \ref{msfig2} results in Figure \ref{msfig3}), then replace $T$ so that the vanishing cycles glue back together in the obvious way.
+For details on the point push map, see for example section 4.2 of \cite{FM}.
+A choice of framing also allows the nonstationary set to be affected by a power of a $\Delta$-twist, which is in the language of \cite{BH} denotes the square root of a positive or negative Dehn twist along $\partial T$; see Section 6.2 and the proof of Lemma 5.2 of that paper.
+To explain the terminology, it is as if a handleslide has been performed in which a collection of vanishing cycles slides over a disk spanning $\partial T$ (followed by half Dehn twists along $\partial T$). $\Delta$